NHL Award Winners Through American Thanksgiving

 Nill has built a veteran team in Dallas — with the signings of Joe Pavelski, Corey Perry and Andrej Sekera — and those additions have been paying dividends thus far.
 It took some time for the new-look Stars to click, but they have been one of the league’s hottest teams as of late.
 Nill’s goaltending tandem of Ben Bishop and Anton Khudobin is among the league’s best and Dallas has successfully drafted and developed a strong supporting cast over the years, including the likes of Roope Hintz, Denis Gurianov, Jason Dickinson and Radek Faksa, among others.

 Benning accelerated Vancouver’s rebuild by solidifying the Canucks’ defence corps with the signings of Tyler Myers and Jordie Benn.
 He also added size and skill up front with the acquisition of J.T.
-Miller and late signing of Micheal Ferland.
+Miller and the late signing of Micheal Ferland.
 Those four have been effective and have Vancouver looking like a playoff team most nights.
 Tanner Pearson and Josh Leivo were low-cost acquisitions from last season that are making more of an impact this season.
 Add it all up and Benning deserves to be on the ballot for GM of the year.

+Agree or disagree — who do you have winning the NHL awards at American Thanksgiving?
+Feel free to weigh in by leaving a comment below.